A topic from the subject of Safety Protocols in Chemistry.

 • Wear safety glasses and a lab coat at all times.

-• Handle the radioactive source with care and only when necessary.
+• Handle the radioactive source with forceps or tongs; never touch it directly.

 • Keep the radioactive source away from your body and from other people.